Laundry Bluing Explained

 For blue jeans, more bluing can be used-up to 1 teaspoon-in the diluted solution of water depending upon how dark you want your jeans to be.
 Follow the directions for your washer or use a porcelain sink or metal bucket for the process.
 The bluing will stain plastic containers and fiberglass sinks permanently.

 How to Remove Bluing Stains

 We all have a tendency to think if a little bit does a good job, a little more will be even better.
 That may work for somethings, but not for bluing.
-If you've gotten a little heavy-handed or skipped some steps in using bluing correctly to whiten clothes, here's how to remove the bluing stains from washable clothes:
+If you've gotten a little heavy-handed or skipped some steps in using bluing correctly, here's how to remove the bluing stains from washable clothes: